MoezLabiadh/py_agol/README.md

-Recipes and scripts for extracting data fron bcgov Arcgis online
+Recipes and scripts for extracting data from bcgov Arcgis online